WHO: Rich countries should donate vaccines, not use boosters

 “This is people who want to have their cake and eat it," he said.
 "Then they make some more cake and they want to eat that as well.”

-Some experts called the idea of booster shots “morally repugnant,” given the explosive spread of COVID-19 now being seen in some African countries.
+Some have called the idea of booster shots morally repugnant, given the increased spread of COVID-19 now being seen in some African countries.

 Tom Hart, acting CEO of the ONE campaign, an advocacy group, noted that just 1% of people in poor countries have received even one COVID-19 vaccine dose.